Maryport: Location

-It's one of the southernmost towns on the Solway Firth, where the River Ellen skirts the grounds of Netherhall School before flowing through Maryport into the Solway Firth.
+It is one of the southernmost towns on the Solway Firth, where the River Ellen skirts the grounds of Netherhall School before flowing through Maryport into the Solway Firth.

 Maryport railway station is on the Cumbrian Coast Line.

 History

 Prehistoric times

 Evidence for Final Palaeolithic and Mesolithic occupation was found at Netherhall Road.
 This was the first located archaeological evidence of tuff exploitation in the Lake District.

 Roman and medieval times

-The town was established around 122 as one of several Roman localities called Alauna.
+The town was established around 122 AD as one of several Roman localities called Alauna.
 It was a command and supply base for the coastal defences at the western extremity of Hadrian's Wall.
 The town contains substantial remains of the Roman fort, which was the last in a series that stretched southwards along the coast from the wall to prevent it being avoided by crossing the Solway Firth.
 Geomagnetic surveys have revealed a large Roman town surrounding the fort.
-An archaeological dig discovered evidence of an earlier, larger fort next to, and partially under the present remains.
-After the Roman withdrawal from Britain the town would have diminished in size and importance without a military presence.
+A Romano-British (native) settlement located directly beside the fort may even have supplied the fort with food, possibly in exchange for goods like pottery.

 The Senhouse Roman Museum adjoins the site of Alauna, and has a replica wooden watch-tower overlooking the fort and the sea.
-The museum houses a remarkable collection of 17 Roman altars found at the site, believed to be one of the finest such collections in the whole Roman Empire.
+The museum houses a large collection of Roman altar stones found at the site.

 On Castle Hill are the earthworks and buried remains of a 12th-century motte-and-bailey castle.
 On the summit are the foundations of a World War II gun emplacement.

 To the north are the ruins of Netherhall Estate.
 The only remains of this once grand manor are stables and a 14th-century pele tower, largely built of dressed Roman stones presumably from Alauna Roman fort nearby.
 The tower was formerly part of a large house of later date which was demolished in 1979 following a fire.